 Graham’s Port Lodge

-William and John Graham founded Graham’s in Porto initially to trade in textiles.
-Established in 1820 they accepted twenty-seven barrels of Port as payment for a debt.
+William and John Graham founded Graham’s Port Lodge initially to trade in textiles.
+The port house was established in 1820 they accepted twenty-seven barrels of Port as payment for a debt.
 The two brothers decided there and then to devote their time to making the best Port wines from the Douro Valley.

-Grahams have been producing Port Wine for over 200 years.
+Grahams have been producing some of the best port in Porto for over 200 years!
 The brothers were one of the first Port companies to invest in their own vineyards in Portugal’s Douro Valley in 1890.
 Today, five cousins share responsibility for every part of the company and personally make Graham’s Port sold globally.

 Visitors can get a guided tour and attend a tasting session of different types of ports at the port cellar starting from €35.
 Drinking Port in one of the world’s most famous port houses, what’s not to like!?
 If you choose this tour, you’ll be able to enjoy a tour of the Port Lodge, learn about how port wine is produced, and enjoy tasting wine paired with chocolate, cheese, and Pastel de nata.
 This tour is also wheelchair accessible.
 Check availability here.

 Alternatively, you could go on this tour which involves touring the Port Lodge, with a trip to the Vintage Room where you’ll get to enjoy tasting wines afterward.
 The Vintage room is a private room, that resembles a library and offers a nice relaxing atmosphere so you can stay focused on port wines.
 Check availability here.

 Churchill’s Port Lodge is a historic wine estate located in the heart of Vila Nova de Gaia.
 It is known for producing some of the finest Port wine in the world.
 The wine company is owned by the Churchill family, a well-known British family that has been in the wine business for over 200 years.